stevedonovan/runner/readme.md

 `runner` provides various utilities for managing the static cache:

 ```
-$ runner --help
+$ runner -h
 Compile and run small Rust snippets
   -s, --static build statically (default is dynamic)
   -O, --optimize optimized static build
+  -e, --expression evaluate an expression
+  -i, --iterator evaluate an iterator
+  -n, --lines evaluate expression over stdin; 'line' is defined

+  Cache Management:
-  -c, --create (string...) initialize the static cache with crates
+  --create (string...) initialize the static cache with crates
+  --add  (string...) add new crates to the cache (after --create)
-  -e, --edit  edit the static cache
+  --edit  edit the static cache Cargo.toml
-  -b, --build rebuild the static cache
+  --build rebuild the static cache
-  -d, --doc  display
+  --doc  display
+  --edit-prelude edit the default prelude for snippets

+  Dynamic compilation:
   -P, --crate-path show path of crate source in Cargo cache
   -C, --compile  compile crate dynamically (limited)

-  <program> (string) Rust program or snippet
+  <program> (string) Rust program, snippet or expression
   <args> (string...) arguments to pass to program

 ```

-You can say `runner -e` to edit the static cache `Cargo.toml`, and `runner -b` to rebuild the cache afterwards.
+You can say `runner --edit` to edit the static cache `Cargo.toml`, and `runner --build` to rebuild the cache afterwards.
 The cache is built for both debug and release mode, so using `-sO` you can build snippets in release mode.
-Documentation is also built for the cache, and `runner -d` will open that documentation in the browser.
+Documentation is also built for the cache, and `runner --doc` will open that documentation in the browser.
 (It's always nice to have local docs, especially in bandwidth-starved situations.)

 It would be good to provide such an experience for the dynamic-link case, since